back to corporations | rat haus | Index | Search | tree

 Toward changing ourselves.

 I met Richard Grossman in 1996 when he and Ward Morehouse gave a presentation on Revoking The Corporation in Palo Alto, California on January 26.
 The scope and depth of the frame each man expressed was breath-taking.
-I had not encountered such far-ranging understanding before of the history of the corporate form before, and especially, after the American Revolution.
+I had not encountered such far-ranging understanding of the history of the corporate form before, and especially, after the American Revolution.

 I spoke with Richard afterwards and collected printouts they were offering.
 Reading and learning more about what Richard and Ward had presented, I was inspired to begin building this section of rat haus reality on Ending Corporate Governance.